Aer (band): One of a Kind (2015)

-End of Aer 2016
+The End of Aer (2016)

 Schultz and Von Mering announced on social media that Aer would no longer be creating new music or performing together, adding that it was a mutual decision with no hard feelings between the two.
-Both have since started different lives with Schultz and von Mering still working on music but separately. von Mering also has been seen creating art pieces from his Twitter.
+Both have since started different lives with Schultz and von Mering still working on music but separately.
+Meanwhile, von Mering also has been seen creating art pieces from his Twitter/X. Schultz moved to Los Angeles as he was living in southern Maine during the COVID-19 pandemic at the time in a journey of self-discovery to pursue a solo career as "Carter Reeves" to find his own voice.
+During this time, he wrote his first solo EP and shopped it to Ineffable Records.